-I'm officially engaged!
-My fiance, Dave, proposed a few weeks ago in front of the Woodstock Opera House, where we first met.
-Due to COVID-19, we are planning a longer engagement so we can celebrate in-person with our friends and family.
-I'm in the process of getting my ring insured under our renter's insurance, but I've been thinking about other wedding-related things.
-While our wedding is a couple of years away, here's what I started working on to prepare for the big day.
+I’m officially engaged!
+My fiance, Dave, proposed back in December in front of the Woodstock Opera House, where we first met.
+We are planning a longer engagement so we can celebrate in-person with our friends and family.
+I’m in the process of getting my ring insured, but I’ve been thinking about other wedding-related things.
+While our wedding is a couple of years away, here’s what I started working on to prepare for the big day.

 Created an email address specifically for wedding information

-It's no surprise that email is one of the most popular forms of communication.
-I have a couple of email addresses I use to section out the type of content I get: my college email for alumni-related news, my work email, my personal email, and my freelance work email.
+It’s no surprise that email is one of the most popular forms of communication.
+I have a couple of email addresses I use to section out the type of content I get.
 Anything that will be related to our wedding now has its own email inbox.
-That way, when our wedding is over, I won't be bombarded by wedding information I no longer need.
+That way, when our wedding is over, I won’t be bombarded by wedding information I no longer need.

 Set up folders in Google Drive